 Kelsey Bradshaw echoed that guidance, and advised students to make the process of choosing their future school and major their own personal journey.
 “Just because USC was right for your siblings or parents or friends doesn’t necessarily mean that it’s right for you,” she continued, “Also, you shouldn’t just pick your major because someone you know studied that and was successful.
 You should find something you are passionate about!”

 Finally, Hayley Camin – who counsels students from Indiana, Kansas, and California – guides Scions to not be demoralized if they aren’t admitted to USC.
-“There are so many schools out there that could be a good fit for you, and, if you are a Scion, you would have the opportunity to meet with an admission counselor and put together a transfer plan,” she concluded, “There’s more than just one road to USC.
+“There are so many schools out there that could be a good fit for you, and, if you still have your heart set on USC, transferring is always an option,” she concluded, “There’s more than just one road to USC.
 And we’re here to help and support all of our students – that’s what the Trojan Family really means to us.”